Stone-paved village square in Lefkes, Paros

 How do I get from the Paros ferry to my hotel?expand_more

-No. Uber does not operate in Paros.
-The Paros Taxi app (available on iOS and Android) is the local equivalent, it connects you with licensed taxi drivers.
-In peak summer, even this is not guaranteed to find you a taxi quickly.
-Book in advance for important journeys.
+No. Uber does not operate in Paros, and neither do other international ride-hailing apps.
+The island has local licensed taxis only, a small fleet of a few dozen cars.
+The Paros Taxi app (iOS and Android) is the local booking equivalent, but in peak summer even the app is not guaranteed to find you a car quickly.
+Book in advance for important journeys like ferry and flight connections.

 How much does it cost to get around Paros?expand_more